Get a Jump Start on Answering Your Questions!

 At the first signs of trouble, students needing assistance in a class will be assigned to support sessions for STEM (Science, Technology, Engineering, Mathematics) or Humanities (English and Social Studies) for one-on-one or small group tutoring and skill building.
-These support sessions take place during part or all of Flex periods, and ensure that students leave for the school day with the support they need to successfully complete homework and studying in the evening.
+These support sessions take place during part or all of Learning Extension periods.
+We ensure that students leave for the school day with the support they need to successfully complete homework and studying in the evening.

 Second, students are always encouraged to meet with teachers to discuss course topics and get extra help.
 Teachers are generally available after school, and by arrangement, before school and during part of the lunch period.

 Finally, tutoring is available from a variety of sources.
 Peer tutors are high school students who volunteer to guide younger students through challenging material, and can be a valuable resource for review.
 A list of paid tutors who accept individual students or small groups is kept on file in the Tinnin Center.
 Your student’s advisor will help connect you with a private tutor upon request.

 Advisory groups meet each afternoon to help advisors track students’ academic work and technology use.
 Advisors pay attention to individual students’ progress, both academically and socially.
 Advisors help to form a safety net for each child.
 If you have questions about your student, his or her advisor is the first person to contact.

 Students who earn a GPA of 3.25 in the first and third quarters and the first and second semesters are placed on the Honor Roll.
 Students with a GPA of 3.75 or higher are placed on the President’s Honor Roll for that period.